Paul Liebrandt: Papillon

 While at Papillon, Liebrandt earned a two-star rating from The New York Times.
 He also earned a reputation for eccentricity, in part for requiring diners to eat their prix fixe meals while bound and blindfolded.
 According to Liebrandt, it was the pastry chef's idea and only happened on two occasions.

 Liebrandt quit the restaurant after a few months when it dropped his avant-garde menu in favour of "burgers and fries", in response to diners' post-9/11 preference for comfort food.
 He opened his consulting company the Veda Group and worked as a private chef for Prince Andrew and Lord Rothschild.

 Gilt

 Gilt opened in December 2005, in the former location of Le Cirque 2000, in the New York Palace Hotel.
 Liebrandt was recruited as Gilt's executive chef, allowing Liebrandt to create a menu that Thomas Keller characterised as a "light years" extension of his cooking.
 The restaurant received a two-star review from The New York Times.

-Corton
+Corton and The Elm

 After leaving Gilt, Liebrandt freelanced for a short time before opening his Tribeca restaurant Corton In October 2008, Liebrandt opened Corton.
 Corton earned two stars in the 2009 New York City Michelin Guide.
-Liebrandt's elaborately imaginative food and "sometime outré" style were toned down slightly at Corton, but reservations at Corton often must be made months in advance and Liebrandt's cooking continues to receive ecstatic reviews.
-Corton closed in July 2013 when Chef Liebrandt left to open The Elm in Brooklyn in the McCarren Hotel & Pool.
+Liebrandt's elaborately imaginative food and "sometime outré" style were toned down slightly at Corton.
+Reservations at Corton often must have been made months in advance, and Liebrandt's cooking received ecstatic reviews.

+Corton closed in July 2013 when Chef Liebrandt left to open The Elm in the McCarren Hotel & Pool in Brooklyn.

+The Elm closed on 15 February 2015.